 Vivian Flowers (’07) was recently presented with the Distinguished Legislative Award by representatives of the Arkansas Municipal League, recognizing her exemplary service to benefit cities and towns of Arkansas during the 93rd General Assembly.

 Ophelia Akoto and Amanda Cruce have been awarded International Public Service Project Scholarships from the Lauren T. Remedios Foundation for their field service projects this summer.

 Samantha Black has been announced as the inaugural recipient of the Jenna Rhodes Memorial Scholarship.

-Four graduating University of Arkansas Clinton School of Public Service students were announced as award winners at Friday’s reception for the Class of 2019 at Sturgis Hall.
+Five graduating University of Arkansas Clinton School of Public Service students have been announced as award winners as part of the school’s graduation celebration.

 The Clinton School Speaker Series not only enhances the education of Clinton School students, but also provides a venue for the public to engage in intellectual discussions on the issues of the day.